baniwel/k8s-baremetal-dev-setup/README.md

 # Bare metal Development Kubernetes Cluster

-The goal of the projet is the setup a fast minikube cluster where apps are externally exposed.
+The goal of the projet is to setup a fast minikube cluster where apps are externally exposed.
 In order to expose the apps, we use traefik as a proxy.

 _PS: Kubernetes files are taken from https://doc.traefik.io/traefik/user-guides/crd-acme/ which is an **excellent** documentation/tutorial._